KumoCorp/kumomta/README.md

 See [How to Get Help](https://docs.kumomta.com/userguide/general/get_help/).
 For paid support see [https://kumomta.com/support](https://kumomta.com/support).

+## Getting Updates

+You can subscribe to updates at [https://kumomta.com/subscribe](https://kumomta.com/subscribe), we send updates periodically and will never sell nor share your information.

 ## Talk to Us

 We're available to talk about the project, book us at [https://cal.com/team/kumomta/talk-with-kumomta](https://cal.com/team/kumomta/talk-with-kumomta?utm_source=banner&utm_campaign=oss).